-All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format.
+All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format at the State Fair.
+Wireless Internet access is not necessarily available.
 Exhibitors are encouraged to post their video on YouTube.com in advance of State Fair.
 Exhibitors may choose whether to make the video "public, unlisted" (someone must have the link to view it), or "private" (only people you choose may view it).
 This will allow fairgoers to view the exhibits on display.
-There will be monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing.
+There will be TV monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing at the State Fair.
+However, at the county level, you need to bring your own device (including a way for your judge to hear your video) for viewing.

-Requirements that apply to ALL video classes:

-Video submissions should be no longer than five (5) minutes in length (unless noted differently in class description.).
+Requirements that apply to ALL video classes: Videos can be produced as an individual or a group of up to 5 members.
+Video submissions should be no longer than five (5) minutes in length (unless noted differently in class description).
 Videos are to be original and a result of the member's current year's work.
 Criteria for judging shall include: (1) Evidence of story line; (2) Use of camera angles; (3) Use of zooming techniques; and (4) Smoothness of scene changes.
 Image and sound quality will be considered in relation to equipment available to and used by exhibitor.
 All videos should comply with copyright regulations and display an image that is appropriate for 4-H audiences.
 No time or date should be imprinted on the video footage.
 All videos should include an opening title screen, as well as closing credits which include date of production, name of video exhibitor and research sources if appropriate.
 All Video/Filmmaking exhibitors must include a printed copy of materials which will remain on display.
+Photo/Model releases from individuals appearing in the videos are required unless the video is of a group in a public place where identification would not be an issue.
+The photo release can be obtained at: go.illinois.edu/PhotographyProject.